SOULFUL JOURNEY: Jubin Nautiyal

 I have sung in multiple languages such as Telugu, Tamil, and Jaunsari.
 I try to understand the song by translating the lyrics in English and by making sure that my pronunciations are right to keep the soul of the song intact.
 Initially, it was difficult when I started singing Bengali songs, but then gradually I got comfortable with the authentic pronunciations of different languages.

 Apart from singing for Bollywood movies, you have stepped into the realm of independent music.
 Do you believe that independent music can help a musician in building a career in a better way?

 Bollywood has been very kind to me.
 I have acquaintances here who are very talented musicians and I know how hard all of them have worked towards their songs.
 I have multiple projects lined up in Bollywood in the coming years.
 I have received a lot of love for my folk songs and I believe I’m blessed as an artist who’s living it up.
 But I still have a long way to go as a musician.
 I want to keep exploring my music and independent music has given me the liberty to be curious.

 With time, music has evolved gradually.
-What is that one thing that you would want to change about the industry?
+What is the one thing that you would want to change about the industry?